A novel network for classification of cuneiform tablet metadata: Introduction

 A different approach to avoid overfitting on small datasets is to use generalized models pre-trained on large amount of data.
 The weights are then kept frozen while a small classification head is trained for the task \cite{xue2024ulip}.
 Point-BERT \cite{yu2022point} pre-trained using ULIP-2 \cite{xue2024ulip} is a notable example for point clouds and have shown state-of-the-art performance for zero-shot classification tasks.
-We compare our method with Point-BERT on the datasets from \cite{bogacz2020period} and \cite{hagelskjaer2022deep}, and while Point-BERT outperforms all previous methods, our network show even better performance on all datasets.
+We compare our method with Point-BERT on the datasets from \cite{bogacz2020period} and \cite{hagelskjaer2022deep}, and while Point-BERT achieves performance comparable to \cite{hagelskjaer2022deep}, our network show even better performance on all datasets.
 Additionally, we introduce a new classification task of determining the front of the tablet, a difficult task \cite{mara2019breaking}, which is best fit for 3D data \cite[p.~22]{walker1987cuneiform}.
 On this task our network shows very good performance and actually detects an error in the dataset.
-These results demonstrates that, for tasks with limited training data, a more structured network can outperform transformer-based models.
+These results demonstrate that, for tasks with limited training data, a more structured network can outperform transformer-based models.